 These are the essential amino acids:

-Animal proteins all contain every single one of these essential amino acids so they're called complete proteins.
-If you're an ovo-lacto vegetarian (you eat eggs or dairy products) you're getting complete proteins when you eat the eggs or dairy products.
+Animal proteins all contain every single one of these essential amino acids, so they're called complete proteins.
+If you're an ovo-lacto vegetarian (you eat eggs or dairy products) you can get complete proteins when you eat the eggs or dairy products.

 Plant proteins are a little different.
 Each plant that you eat has a different amino acid profile.
 For example, grains and cereals are extremely low in lysine.
 So low that they can't even be considered a source of lysine.
 If you only eat grains and cereals, you won't get enough lysine, and that's bad.

 However, legumes such as peanuts, peas, dry beans and lentils contain a lot of lysine -- all the lysine you really need.
 On the flip side, legumes aren't good sources of tryptophan, methionine and cystine, but those amino acids are found in grains and cereals.
-So as long as you eat some grains and some legumes, you'll get some of each type of essential amino acid.
+As long as you eat some grains and some legumes, you'll get some of each essential amino acid.